tier4/AutowareArchitectureProposal.proj/Control/Control.md

 Control stack supports the following use cases.

-- Driving without collision with obstacles or overspeed
+1. Driving without overspeed
-- Driving at slope
+2. Driving at slope
-- Smooth stop by normal obstacles / Sudden stop by obstacle's running-out
+3. Smooth stop by normal obstacles / Sudden stop by obstacle's running-out
-- Foward/Reverse parking
+4. Foward/Reverse parking

 ## Requirement

 In order to achieve above use case, control stack require the following conditions.

-- The input trajectory includes speed limit at each point.
+- The input trajectory includes speed limit at each point (Use case 1).
-- The input trajectory includes gradient information.
+- The input trajectory includes gradient information (Use case 2).
-- The output vehicle command includes accleration but also velocity.
+- The output vehicle command includes accleration but also velocity (Use case 2, 3).
-- The output vehicle command includes the command to shift drive/reverse gear.
+- The output vehicle command includes the command to shift drive/reverse gear(Use case 4.).

 ## Input